MichaelWiciak/PersonalWebsite/README.md

 # PersonalWebsite

+Deployed at https://michaelwiciak.com/ using Vercel for automated deployment.

 This repository contains the code for my personal website, designed with a focus on responsive design, smooth animations, and interactive features.
 Below are some of the key features of the website:

 ## Features